sofy-petry/sofy-petry/README.md

-# Olá, sou a Sofia! 👋
+# Olá, sou a Sofia!👋

 ---